 For those who are more serious about hiding their identity, Double VPN is something you will like.
 VPNs work by routing your connection through a server that changes your IP so that your original is hidden.

-By using the Double VPN feature, your connection will be router through two separate servers, hence changed twice.
+By using the Double VPN feature, your connection will be routed through two separate servers, hence changed twice.
 This adds an additional buffer layer in case one of the IP leaks for any reason.

 3- Strong Encryption Protects Your Data